leobaiano/pimap/readme.txt

 == Description ==

 A plugin that allows users to record information that will be displayed on the google maps pins.
-This plugin is specific to presentation of political actions in certain regions, it is possible to divide the buttons into categories so that users can filter and show only what matters.

 = Credits =